mahfuzhasanreza/bluetooth-rc-car/README.md

 ## Internal Control

-- The bluetooth car app sends different characters fordifferent functions and the ESP receives them and controlsthe motors using the L298N motor driver module.
+- The bluetooth car app sends different characters for different functions and the ESP receives them and controlsthe motors using the L298N motor driver module.
 Forward → ‘F’
 Back → ‘B’
 Left → ‘L’
 Right → ‘R’

-- To move forward the In1 and In3 gets HIGH and In2 andIn4 gets LOW. and we send the PWM value to both ENAand ENB pins.
-So, all motors run forward according to thevalue from PWM.
+- To move forward the In1 and In3 gets HIGH and In2 and In4 gets LOW. and we send the PWM value to both ENA and ENB pins.
+So, all motors run forward according to the value from PWM.

-- To move Backward the In1 and In3 gets LOW and In2 andIn4 gets HIGH.
-We send the PWM value to both ENA andENB pins.
-So, all motors run Backward according to thevalue from PWM.
+- To move Backward the In1 and In3 gets LOW and In2 and In4 gets HIGH.
+We send the PWM value to both ENA and ENB pins.
+So, all motors run Backward according to the value from PWM.

-- To move Left the In1 and In4 gets LOW and In2 and In3gets HIGH.
-As a result the left runs backwards and theright motors run forward and the car turns left.
+- To move Left the In1 and In4 gets LOW and In2 and In3 gets HIGH.
+As a result the left runs backwards and the right motors run forward and the car turns left.

-- To move Right the In1 and In4 gets HIGH and In2 and In3gets LOW.
-As a result the right motors run backwards andthe left motors run forward and the car turns right.
+- To move Right the In1 and In4 gets HIGH and In2 and In3 gets LOW.
+As a result the right motors run backwards and the left motors run forward and the car turns right.

-- From the speed setter function of the app we can sendvalues from 1 to 9 and ‘q’.
-So we set different speedvalues for these inputs in the ESP32.
-So the car can run atdifferent speeds.
+- From the speed setter function of the app we can send values from 1 to 9 and ‘q’.
+So we set different speed values for these inputs in the ESP32.
+So the car can run at different speeds.

 ## Code Implementation